 South Carolina — Real Mexico Restaurant Y Tienda

 As its name states, Real Mexico is the real deal.
-Its menu items are fresh and simple, plus, as one Yelp reviewer said, “the portions are generous and the prices are unbeatable.”
+Its menu items at the Columbia restaurant are fresh and simple, plus, as one Yelp reviewer said, “the portions are generous and the prices are unbeatable.”

 South Dakota — PepperJax Grill

-PepperJax Grill grills up fresh, high-quality ingredients right in front of you.
-Their classic steak sandwich is made with a “nice pepper flavor” and served with “soft bread, straight off the grill,” said one Yelp reviewer.
+PepperJax Grill in Sioux Falls grills up fresh, high-quality ingredients right in front of you.
+Its classic steak sandwich is made with a “nice pepper flavor” and served with “soft bread, straight off the grill,” said one Yelp reviewer.